Ads in Instagram Stories: Reaching Your Customers at Just the Right Time

 The Nitty Gritty You Should Know About Ads In Instagram Stories

-1. Ads in Stories are Only Available Through Facebook’s Reach Objective:
+1. Ads in Stories are Available via Facebook’s Reach, Website Clicks, and Video Views Objectives:

-Ads in Stories are only available via Facebook’s Reach objective.
+Ads in Stories are only available via a select number of Facebook’s objective.
 While this may seem limiting, Facebook’s Reach objective maximizes your visibility within your target audience.
 If you follow the industry-specific examples above, this is ideal because your ads will be shown to the largest number of people in your target audience.
 It also gives you the flexibility to target specific geographical radiuses and frequencies.

 Pro Tip: While you’re given the liberty to optimize for either Reach or Impressions at the Ad Set level, Brand Networks recommends sticking with Reach.
 Although optimizing for impressions will show your ads to as many people as possible, optimizing for Reach will help to ensure the right people see them.